jasperan/nvidia-nim-oke/README.md

 ## Introduction

 NVIDIA NIM is a set of easy-to-use microservices designed to accelerate the deployment of generative AI models across the cloud, data center, and workstations.
-NIM’s are categorized by model family and a per model basis.
+NIM packages are categorized by model family and a per model basis.
 For example, NVIDIA NIM for large language models (LLMs) brings the power of state-of-the-art LLMs to enterprise applications, providing unmatched natural language processing and understanding capabilities.

+In this solution, we demonstrate how quickly you can get started with NVIDIA NIM (as a Large Language Model inference framework) and Oracle Container Engine for Kubernetes (as the deployment and orchestration system) on OCI.

 NIM makes it easy for IT and DevOps teams to self-host large language models (LLMs) in their own managed environments while still providing developers with industry standard APIs that allow them to build powerful copilots, chatbots, and AI assistants that can transform their business.
 Leveraging NVIDIA’s cutting-edge GPU acceleration and scalable deployment, NIM offers the fastest path to inference with unparalleled performance.

-In this solution, we demonstrate how quickly you can get started with NVIDIA NIM (as a Large Language Model inference framework) and Oracle Container Engine for Kubernetes (as the deployment and orchestration system) on OCI.
+OCI provides managed Kubernetes, together with some NVIDIA A10 Tensor Core GPUs as Kubernetes nodes, to rapidly accelerate your onboarding into AI.
+Thanks to NVIDIA NIM, you will be able to explore from a vast collection of models, containers, Helm charts and AI projects in many fields (bioengineering, speech recognition, object detection...), and easily pull these models into your Kubernetes cluster.
+Following a few steps, you'll be ready to perform inference, invoke and manipulate these models (training, finetuning, testing and using them) in your environment.
 The application has the following components:

 - Oracle Container Engine for Kubernetes (OKE)